 If you’re going to do the landlording yourself, you need to really think about is the return going to justify it.

 So there are all kinds of things that you need to think about when you think about the return.

-And this is one that I really wanna stop and talk about just a little bit because of the fact that you’ve lived in your house, if you’re living in the house and you don’t really necessarily need things fixed, tenants don’t live like that.
+And this is one that I really wanna stop and talk about just a little bit because of the fact that you’ve lived in your house, if you’re living in the house and you don’t really necessarily need things fixed, residents don’t live like that.

 Like if you have a doorknob that has been stuck for a long, long time and you’re just kind of used to it, I know at my house, I’ve lived there a very long time, there are certain things about my house that I don’t really…doesn’t really bother me that they’re not 100%.

 Tenants don’t think like that.

 So there are going to be issues that you’re going to have to take care of.